 These follow the first seven national programmes, developed regionally and selected for adoption and spread across the country during 2018-20.
 They were:

 Sharing learning and spreading best practice from across the 15 AHSNs to reduce AF-related strokes.
 Find out about the impact of this programme in the Oxford AHSN region.

 - Emergency Laparotomy Collaborative

-Supporting pharmacists and GPs to identify patients at risk from their medications and taking the right action.
-More here.
+Preventing prescribing errors by supporting pharmacists and GPs to identify patients at risk from their medications and taking the right action.

-Working with maternity units to use magnesium sulphate to prevent cerebral palsy in preterm labour. more here.
+Working with maternity units to offer magnesium sulphate to prevent cerebral palsy in preterm labour.
+Read more about PReCePT.